cmazey/cmazey-command-line/googleshelldoc.md

 <img title="a title" alt="Alt text" src="/images/image6.png">

-The `math` directory stores the Cmazey Calculator.
-The `py` directory stores the `pycmd.py` file which is referred to as CCL: py. `node` stores the `nodecmd.js` file which is referred as CCL: node. `other` stores some additional small projects that I did, and finally. `lesson` store some lessons that I did during my freshman, and my Junior year. `pymath` is one of my new projects I made which includes a copycat-like of Cmazey Calculator, but it's very lightweight and basic, and it's going to be referred as Cmazey Pylicator.
+- `math` directory stores Cmazey Calculator aka `mathcmd.cs` file.
+- `py` directory stores  `pycmd.py` file which is referred to as CCL: py.
+- `node` stores  `nodecmd.js` file which is referred as CCL: node.
+- `other` stores some additional small projects that I did.
+- `lesson` stores some lessons that I did during my freshman, and Junior year.
+- `pymath` is one of my new projects I made which includes a copycat-like of Cmazey Calculator, but it's very lightweight and basic, and it's going to be referred as Cmazey Pylicator.

 ### Accessing Cmazey Calculator